-The provision and operation of landfill sites in the Witzenberg Municipality have reached critical
+The provision and operation of landfill sites in the Witzenberg Municipality have reached critical proportions due to drastically increased operating costs and permit conditions of existing sites, available landfill space and increasingly strict legislation to adhere to.
 The Ceres landfill site has been closed since 1999 as a permit was not issued due to the nature of soil conditions that could lead to underground water pollution.
 Rehabilitation is however still outstanding at a cost of R 4,2m.